auth0/docs/articles/server-platforms/java-spring-mvc.md

 ### 1. Add Auth0 dependencies

-You need to add the `auth0-spring-mvc` dependency.

-If you are using maven, add the dependency to your `pom.xml` and run `mvn install`:
+Add the following dependencies to your `pom.xml` and run `mvn install`.

 ${snippet(meta.snippets.dependencies)}